charlottesarter/charlottesarter/README.md

 ## Skills 🤹🏻

+#### Sense of organisation

+- Bookkeeping of the UTT Sports Association as treasurer

 #### Oral fluency

-- Interview with the radio NRJ Troyes
+- Interview with the radio NRJ Troyes about my school tutoring missions
 - Participation in a live on Instagram for the promotion of my university

 #### Autonomy